 In the out-of-high-school When Harry Met Sally, they both figure out what real love is because they emotionally grow and value the little things in each other.
 Harry professes loving Sally because of her quirks, not despite them.

-In legendary Dirty Dancing, “No one puts Baby in a corner“, and Baby (Jennifer Grey) has a full-on coming of age that summer.
-She helps Johnny Castle (Patrick Swazye) grow to see he’s more than he is and that he can have hope for his own dreams.
+In legendary Dirty Dancing, Baby of “No one puts Baby in a corner“ has a full-on coming of age that summer.
+She helps Johnny Castle grow to see he’s more than he thinks he is and that he can have hope for his own dreams.
 He helps her to literally and figuratively fly as we see him triumphantly lift her over his head in a dance move she couldn’t conquer before – before she learned to see the world (and Johnny Castle!) in ways she never knew before.

 “I’ll have what she’s having.”
 That was director Rob Reiner’s mother who improvised that line in When Harry Met Sally.
 In Dirty Dancing so many of us remember when Baby blurts out fearful but courageously, “Me?
 I’m scared of everything.
 I’m scared of what I saw, of what I did, of who I am.
 And most of all, I’m scared of walking out of this room and never feeling the rest of my whole life the way I feel when I’m with you.”